ac3lab/ac3lab.github.io/_posts/2024-02-21-post_complex_network_football.md

 ### Hubs and Authorities
 <p align="justify">
-Hubs and Authorities are much more exciting metrics for understanding the role of the players in the network.
+Hubs and Authorities are much exciting metrics for understanding the role of the players in the network.
 The Hubs are the players that make a lot of passes, and the Authorities are the players that receive a lot of passes.
 The concepts are simple, but the insights you can get from them can be unique.
 </p>
 <p align="justify">
 Hubs are the players that are the source of the plays.
 In other words, they are the ones who create the plays and make passes.